Family Camp at Camp Pinnacle

 If you are of legal drinking age, you may bring alcohol to consume it responsibly during your stay.
 Providing alcohol to any persons under 21 is strictly prohibited.
 You are restricted from consuming alcohol or being under the influence during participation in activities including swimming and the use of any watercraft.

-To maintain a family atmosphere and the spirit of camp, we ask that no alcoholic beverages be consumed prior to 5 p.m. eastern time.
+To maintain a family atmosphere and the spirit of camp, we ask that no alcoholic beverages be consumed prior to 5 p.m.
 Our preference is that you pour all beverages into a cup before consuming.
-Wine bottles are permitted in the dining hall for dinner only.
+The only meal where alcoholic beverages are permitted in the dining hall for dinner only.